bkandh30/gistbox/README.md

     **Note:** Since the certificate is self-signed and not issued by a Trusted Certificate Authority, the browser will show a security warning.
 This is expected.
 You can safely proceed past the warning for local development purposes.

+After creating the certificates, you are going to get "Warning: Potential Security Risk Ahead" screen.
+Click on "Advanced" and then click on "Accept the Risk and Continue" on Firefox based browsers or "Proceed to localhost (unsafe)" on Chromium based browsers.

 ## Testing

 To run the full suite of unit and integration tests, use the following command from the root of the project: